Extensions of the Deep Galerkin Method: PDEs with Integration and Positivity Constraints

-Clearly, since $p(t,\vx)$ is a probability density function we should have $p(t,\vx) \geq 0$ for all $(t,\vx)$ and $\int_{\RR^d} p(t,\vx) \, d\vx = 1$ for all $t$.
-However, a direct application of DGM to solve PDEs of this form does not guarantee that these constraints will be satisfied by the approximating neural network.
-This is true even when the constraints are directly incorporated into the loss function used to train the network as we will demonstrate in an example later in this section.
-Moreover, the incorporation of the integration constraint is extremely computationally expensive when performed at each SGD training step.
+However, directly applying the DGM algorithm to solve the Fokker-Planck equation does not guarantee that the positivity and integration constraints will be satisfied.
+This is true even when the constraints are directly incorporated into the loss function used to train the network.
+To demonstrate this we apply the DGM algorithm on the Fokker-Planck equation for the one-dimensional Ornstein-Uhlenbeck (OU) process with a random Gaussian starting point.
+We add an additional term in the loss function (besides the usual terms for the differential operator and the initial condition) to reflect the non-negativity constraint, namely:

+We initially included a penalty term to force the integral of the approximating function to equal one, however this proved to be too computationally expensive due to the fact that a numerical integration procedure had to run at each step of the network training phase.
+Instead, we opted for normalizing the density function after the estimation was completed.
+Figure \ref{fig:fokkerPlanck_density} shows the results of this approach for the one-dimensional example.
+The plots show that, while the initial condition was somewhat well-approximated, the fitted distributions using the unmodified and penalized versions of the DGM had issues around the tails of the distribution at later times and that the Gaussian bell shape was not conserved across time.
+This discrepancy diminishes when we run the algorithm for a significant larger number of iterations, but the behavior, specially on the tails, are still unsatisfactory and accentuated for large $t$.

 To address these issues while avoiding the computational difficulties that come with incorporating the integration penalty directly, we first reparameterize the problem by writing the density function as a normalized exponentiated function.
-This allows us to derive a related PDE that automatically incorporates both constraints.
-The result for the one-dimensional case is given in the theorem below, however this is easily extendable to the multidimensional case. \begin{Theorem} Let $X = (X_t)_{t \geq 0}$ be an \Ito process satisfying the stochastic differential equation (SDE)
+This allows us to derive a related nonlinear partial integral differential equation (PIDE) that automatically incorporates both constraints.